 CLTLC is a small, community-supported, 501(c)(3) nonprofit land conservation organization located at Clear Lake in Fremont of Steuben County, nestled in the northeast corner of Indiana where Indiana, Ohio and Michigan come together.
 An all-volunteer Board of Directors guides the efforts of CLTLC.
 The Board members and community volunteers serve on numerous committees that, in conjunction with our Executive Director, strives to accomplish our mission.

 WHAT WE DO

-For nearly 25 years, CLTLC has been entrusted with preserving and protecting this cherished corner of northeast Indiana through ongoing conservation and stewardship efforts.
+For over 25 years, CLTLC has been entrusted with preserving and protecting this cherished corner of northeast Indiana through ongoing conservation and stewardship efforts.
 Our focus area includes the Town of Clear Lake, the Clear Lake Township and the Clear Lake watershed.
 With the support of individual donors, foundations, and volunteers and in partnership with local, state, and federal agencies we protect and preserve 15 important properties within the Clear Lake watershed.
 Each year we conduct water quality monitoring to guide our water quality enhancement efforts and approaches.
 We believe that building an appreciation for nature is essential in achieving our mission of watershed level preservation and management.
 We organize and host a variety of workshops, events, and outings that encourage youth and the community to think about nature and our environment and ways they can positively impact it.

 The Clear Lake Township Land Conservancy (CLTLC) was started in 1991 by a committed group of volunteers.